 Especially if you’re like us and have your first lesson at 9:00 a.m.!
-I do my best to get our swim bags ready the night before our lessons, to make sure they have trunks, goggles, and a clean towel.
+I get our swim bags ready the night before our lessons, to make sure they have trunks, goggles, and a clean towel.
 I learned my lesson after leaving my middle son’s towel at home one week when we were leaving in a rush!
-Thankfully, Goldfish Swim School has a Swim Shop, so I was able to pick up a new towel and try off my little swimmer.
+Thankfully, Goldfish Swim School has a Swim Shop, so I was able to pick up a new towel and dry off my little swimmer.

 Keep Your Distance

-If your child is scared or new to swimming, it can be tempting to want to be right by their side.
-However, I’ve found my kids do better if I’m not right next to them.
+If your child is scared or new to swimming, it’s tempting to stay right by their side.
+However, I’ve found my kids do better if I’m not right there.
 The teachers know what they’re doing, and they can always come get me if there’s an issue.
 At Goldfish, I observe from the waiting area, and come in during the last five minutes of lessons to watch my kids show off their skills.
 It’s the perfect balance.

 I have one very strong swimmer and one who has taken a long time to get comfortable in the water.
 They are both doing a great job; they’re just moving at different rates.
-It can be tempting to compare your kids to each other or to other kids at swim, but doing so can bring unnecessary worry.
-The most important thing in swim lessons is your child’s own progress.
+It;s so tempting to compare your kids to each other or to other kids at swim, but doing so can bring unnecessary worry.
+The most important thing in swim lessons is your child’s progress.